 In addition to cost benefits, SaaS offerings also provide the advantage of being highly scalable.
 This feature is important because many organizations operate in environments prone to wide variance in usage.
 Some firms might expect systems to be particularly busy during tax time or the period around quarterly financial reporting deadlines, while others might have their heaviest system loads around a holiday season.
 A music label might see spikes when an artist drops a new album.
 Using conventional software, an organization would have to buy enough computing capacity to ensure that it could handle its heaviest anticipated workload.
 But sometimes these loads are difficult to predict, and if the difference between high workloads and average use is great, a lot of that expensive computer hardware will spend most of its time doing nothing.
 In SaaS, however, the vendor is responsible for ensuring that systems meet demand fluctuation.
-Vendors frequently sign a service level agreement (SLA)15 with their customers to ensure a guaranteed uptime and define their ability to meet demand spikes.
+Vendors frequently sign a service level agreement (SLA) with their customers to ensure a guaranteed uptime and define their ability to meet demand spikes.

 When looking at the benefits of SaaS, also consider the potential for higher quality and service levels.
 SaaS firms benefit from economies of scale that not only lower software and hardware costs, but also potentially boost quality.
 The volume of customers and diversity of their experiences means that an established SaaS vendor is most likely an expert in dealing with all sorts of critical computing issues.
 SaaS firms handle backups, instantly deploy upgrades and bug fixes, and deal with the continual burden of security maintenance-all costly tasks that must be performed regularly and with care, although each offers little strategic value to firms that perform these functions themselves in-house.
 The breadth of a SaaS vendor's customer base typically pushes the firm to evaluate and address new technologies as they emerge, like quickly offering accessibility from mobile platforms like the BlackBerry and iPhone.
+And many contend that cloud computing can actually be greener.
+SaaS and other cloud firms often have data centers that are better designed to pool and efficiently manage computing resources, and they are often located in warehouse-style buildings designed for computers, not people.
+Contrast that with corporate data centers that may have wasteful excess capacity to account for service spikes and may be crammed inside inefficiently cooled downtown highrises.
 For all but the savviest of IT shops, an established SaaS vendor can likely leverage its scale and experience to provide better, cheaper, more reliable standard information systems than individual companies typically can.